wkhere/stackless/Doc/library/stdtypes.rst

 their implementation of the context management protocol.
 See the :mod:`contextlib` module for some examples.

-Python's generators and the ``contextlib.contextfactory`` decorator provide a convenient way to implement these protocols.
+Python's :term:`generator`\s and the ``contextlib.contextfactory`` :term:`decorator`
+provide a convenient way to implement these protocols.
 If a generator function is decorated with the ``contextlib.contextfactory`` decorator, it will return a context manager implementing the necessary :meth:`__enter__` and :meth:`__exit__` methods, rather than the iterator produced by an undecorated